tomverbeure/ecp5_jtag/spinal/README.md

 The 2 lines above create a read JTAG data register, and a write JTAG data register.

-In the code above, the read register is an 8-bit wide that always returns a fixed value of 0xAE, but the first argument of `read` is a templated argument, so you could give it pretty much anything.
+In the code above, the read register is an 8-bit wide read-only register that always returns a fixed value of 0xAE, but the first argument of `read` is a templated argument, so you could give it pretty much anything.
 The read register is selected by a JTAG IR value of 0x38.

 The write register is only 1 bits long and connected straight to LED0.
 It's selected with an IR value of 0x32.